terra-rebirth/core/readme.md

 **Important**:

-Keep `terrad` running at all times.
-The simplest solution is to register `terrad` as a `systemd` service so that it automatically starts after system reboots and other events.
+Keep `opzd` running at all times.
+The simplest solution is to register `opzd` as a `systemd` service so that it automatically starts after system reboots and other events.

 ### Register terrad as a service

 First, create a service definition file in `/etc/systemd/system`.

-**Sample file: `/etc/systemd/system/terrad.service`**
+**Sample file: `/etc/systemd/system/opzd.service`**

 ```
 [Unit]
-Description=Terra Daemon
+Description=Opzapp Daemon
 After=network.target

 [Service]
 Type=simple
 User=terra
-ExecStart=/data/terra/go/bin/terrad start
+ExecStart=/data/terra/go/bin/opzd start
 Restart=on-abort

 [Install]